 Probably the greatest incentive for becoming a life coach was the years that I spent as an Academic Advisor at the University of Notre Dame.
 It was in my advising role that I saw how beautifully coiffed and decorated our young people were on the outside, but how uncultivated and afraid many were on the inside.
 And their greatest fear?
 To be seen and known for who they really were, in all their insecurities and foibles and less-than-sparkly selves.
 There was no doubt in my mind that they had the raw material needed to cultivate this depth, but it required more time and training than I had as an advisor so I researched and explored ways to help my students get to that next level.
 In 2014, I uncovered the gem and magic of life coaching.
 It encapsulated everything that I was seeking, and it complemented my background of individual and family counseling, parenting, mentoring, and advising.
 I had the luxury of researching and training with the wise and fabulous Brooke Castillo at The Life Coach School in California, and I have never looked back.
 It was truly life-changing work.

 Some other interesting facts about me.

 Youngest of five children.
 Former collegiate soccer player and student abroad in Rome.
 Travel nut.
 Seeker.
 Truth-teller.
 Runner.
 Believer of smart, soulful conversations.
 Entrepreneur.
 Lover of lattes, coffee shops, and a good glass of Rombauer Zinfandel.
 Baker of some delicious chocolate chip cookies.
 Finisher of both the Chicago and Boston marathons.
 Mother of four fabulous beings.
 Happy in a ball cap and running shoes, or pearls, lipstick, and a fabulous pair of jeans.
 Laughable dancer.
 Married to Craig Brummell, my favorite human on this earth.
 Opener.
 Writer.
 Lover of mountains and streams, and the great outdoors.
-Shred415 believer.
+Shred415 franchise owner.
 Fan of the color blue, candles, and the poet Rumi.
 An extoverted introvert. #itsallgood.